techfreaque/octobot-lorentzian-classification/README.md

 # octobot-lorentzian-classification
 OctoBot Lorentzian Classification evaluator, based on the trading view indicator from ©jdehorty https://www.tradingview.com/script/WhBzgfDu-Machine-Learning-Lorentzian-Classification/

-# Still work in progress!
-## To Do
-* <del> RMA is slightly different as on trading view (probably not a rounding issue) </del>
-* <del> gaussian method returns slightly different as on tradingview (probably rounding issue) </del>
-* <del> regime filter isnt working </del>
-* classify_current_candle / prediction is slightly different (probably my implementation is not replicating the original code OR because of differences of available candle data lengths)

 # installation
 ## 1. tentacle package installation
 1. Make sure you have the latest OctoBot version ready -> https://octobot.online